 Unmodified Opinion: Term used in connection with financial auditing.
 An unmodified independent auditor's opinion means there are no stated exceptions to the auditor's general assertion that the district's financial statements present fairly the financial information contained according to generally accepted accounting principles.

-Unrestricted Net Position Balance: Unrestricted net position balance refers to the portion of total net position that is neither invested in capital assets nor restricted.
+Unrestricted Net Position Balance: The term net position refers to the amount of total assets less total liabilities.
+Unrestricted net position balance refers to the portion of total net position that is neither invested in capital assets nor restricted.